-We’ve pulled together 18 youth group games and activities you can use at your youth events this year to keep things fresh.
+We’ve pulled together 18 church activities you can use at your youth events this year to keep things fresh.
 Some of these are big group games everyone can play together.
 Others are team activities to encourage collaboration and community.
 Others are contests where a few kids come up front.
 There’s a mix of activities you can do outdoors or indoors, and we’ve included age-appropriate serving opportunities as well.
 There are options for all of your upcoming events, from Sunday morning church service to midweek bible study to your summer youth conference.

 Pro tip: Leave students wanting more.
 Even a great game becomes a bad one if you make people play it for too long.
 Cut games off before kids get bored, and be sure to read the room for signs that it’s time to move on.